 If you want to make Canada your permanent home, there are a number of ways to apply.
 In most cases, you will not need to leave Canada.

 The Canadian Experience Class makes it easier and more convenient for international students to apply for permanent resident status in Canada.
 If you have graduated from a post-secondary program at an eligible institution in Canada, and you have at least one year of work experience in Canada in a managerial, professional, technical or trade occupation after graduation, you may be eligible.

 As an international student, there are number of documents you need to study in Canada.
 You are responsible for maintaining your immigration status and obeying immigration regulations while you’re here.

 NOTE: Citizenship and Immigration Canada (CIC) has introduced new regulations for prospective international students effective June 1, 2014.
-Read more about these changes and how they may impact you.

 For full information about your options, please visit the Citizenship and Immigration Canada (CIC) website at www.cic.gc.ca.